Paris plans defiant night of food, drink and cafe life

-PARIS (Reuters) - Parisians rallied for a night of the eating and drinking they are famous for on Tuesday, in defiance of the Islamist militants who gunned down Friday night revelers last week.
+PARIS, Nov 17 (Reuters) - Parisians rallied for a night of the eating and drinking they are famous for on Tuesday, in defiance of the Islamist militants who gunned down Friday night revellers last week.

 Social media reverberated with the slogan “Je suis en terrasse”, an echo of January’s “Je suis Charlie” movement and a reflection of how Friday’s slaughter at cafes, a music venue and a football stadium hit the younger, wealthier and more fun-loving residents of the French capital.